Futurama: Bender's Big Score: Release

 Bender's Big Score made its broadcast premiere on Comedy Central on March 23, 2008.
 The film was broken into four separate episodes which served as the first part of Futuramas fifth season, followed by The Beast with a Billion Backs, Bender's Game, and Into the Wild Green Yonder.
 The TV movie was screened in the United Kingdom on Sky1, which started airing Bender's Big Score on October 26, 2008.
 After being aired in four separate episodes, the next three movies were aired, with each of them being broken up into four episodes; creating a fifth season comprising 16 episodes overall.
 Bender's Big Score aired in Canada on October 12, 2008 on the Global Television Network.

 In the broadcast premiere, the extended opening from the film is placed before the scene where Hermes is decapitated as opposed to after it.
 The first two scenes in the montage of Leela and Lars' dates were cut.
 The original opening subtitle "IT JUST WON'T STAY DEAD!" is kept as the opening subtitle of the first part.
 The three additional opening captions are: "Watch, Rinse, Repeat", "Apply directly to the foreclaw" (a reference to HeadOn), and "Last Known Transmission of the Hubble Telescope."
 The billboard scene in all four is identical to the single scene in the film, a snippet from "Space Pilot 3000" where Fry gets frozen.

 Home media

 Futurama: Bender's Big Score is the first carbon-neutral DVD to be released by 20th Century Fox.
 The studio worked to reduce the carbon impact of DVD manufacture and distribution.
-It also features "A Terrifying Message From Al Gore", an animated short produced to promote guest star Al Gore's film An Inconvenient Truth, a discussion on the use of mathematics in Futurama, full length audio commentary by cast and crew members.
+It also features "A Terrifying Message From Al Gore", an animated short produced to promote guest star Al Gore's film An Inconvenient Truth, a discussion on the use of mathematics in Futurama, and a full length audio commentary by cast and crew members.
 There is also a 22-minute full length episode of "Everybody Loves Hypnotoad".
 It was released in 16:9 widescreen format; the first 16:9 presentation of any Futurama media.